-Hemp Breeding and Seed Production (ONLINE) is a 3 half-day course designed to enhance the knowledge of professionals working on hemp improvement and propagation.
-The course covers hemp seed production topics such as flowering, pollination, seed development, harvesting and certification.
-Course participants will also learn about hemp genomics, genetics, sex expression, types of cultivars with corresponding breeding schemes and intellectual property protection options.
+Hemp (Cannabis sp.)
+Breeding & Seed Production is a 1.5-day course designed to enhance the knowledge of professionals working on hemp improvement and propagation.
+The course covers hemp seed production topics such as flowering, pollination, seed development, harvesting, and certification.
+Course participants will also learn about hemp genomics, genetics, sex expression, types of cultivars with corresponding breeding schemes, and intellectual property protection options.
 The course will be delivered in an interactive format with lectures and discussions.
 The instructors include experts from the public and private sectors.

 • Hemp reproductive biology